Terms and Conditions

 11.8.
 The School will enter a Student for an examination only if the Head is satisfied that such entry is in the best interests of the Student.

 12.1.
 Parents are required to take out adequate insurance cover for the Student’s personal property whilst at the School, or on the way to or from School or on any School sponsored activity away from the School.
-For Students in the Upper School, the School can arrange personal effects insurance for the Student if required.
+For Students in the Senior School, the School can arrange personal effects insurance for the Student if required.
 Details of this and other insurances administered by the School are available from the Office.

 12.2.
 The School does not undertake to provide or maintain any insurance covers beyond those prescribed by law and in no circumstances will the School be constituted agent of the Parents for insurance purposes.
 Parents must in each case satisfy themselves that the Student has any cover required.